11th Grade EAP

 Early Assessment Program (EAP)

-- The release of results for English language arts/literacy (ELA) and for mathematics must be completed separately.
+- The release of results for both ELA and mathematics must be completed separately.

 - Students who do not release their results at the end of the assessments may later submit a copy of their score report to the CSU and/or CCC in which they have enrolled.

 The release of the CAASPP results will not affect a student’s application for admission.
 Results are only used to determine a student’s placement after he or she has been admitted to the California State University.

 Students who score at the highest performance level “Standard Exceeded” (Level 4) will enroll in GE English and/or mathematics college level courses upon entering the CSU.
 Students are encouraged to continue preparation during the twelfth grade.

 Students who score at the “Standard Met” (Level 3) performance level must complete an approved English and/or mathematics course in the twelfth grade with a grade of “C-” or better.
 Students will enroll in GE English and/or mathematics college-level courses upon entering the CSU.

 Standard Nearly Met (Level 2) and Standard Not Met (Level 1)